gengyanlei/fire-smoke-detect-yolov4/README.md

     image = cv2.imread(r'/home/Datasets/20200714085948.jpg', -1)
     draw_img = detect.predict_image(image, save_path='./pred.jpg')
     ```
+4. **The latest version of darknet has modified darknet.py and can directly perform image detection based on it.**
 * Note:
     * This project should be placed in the ./darknet folder;
     * Fire generally coexists with smoke, but we only marked fire;